 - 1. Students will be instructed on how and where to complete the background check upon acceptance to the nursing program.
 This is not something that can be completed ahead of time. - 2.
 Students who refuse to comply with the background investigation, or provide false information will not be allowed to continue in the nursing program. - 3.
-The background check includes the following searches: social security trace, state/county criminal, federal criminal, OIG, GSA, OFAC, wants and warrants, and nationwide sex offender. - 4.
+The background check includes the following searches: county criminal records, nationwide crime database, nationwide sexual offender registry, healthcare fraud & abuse (OIG/GSA), US Patriot Act / OFAC, and social security validation. - 4.
 The student is responsible for the cost of the background check. - 5.
 A cleared background check that was completed during enrollment in the Nursing Assistant course at the college will satisfy the requirement for admission to the nursing program, provided the search was done within 12 months of entering the program. - 6.
 Enrolled students must immediately report any changes in the status of their criminal history to the nursing program director.
 Failure to do so may result in dismissal from the program. - 7.
-The college will provide written verification for students who have been successfully cleared by the background check to cooperating clinical agencies. - 8.
+The college will provide written verification for students who successfully cleared the background check to cooperating clinical agencies. - 8.
 The clinical agency representative and nursing program director will determine suitability for clinical placement based on the results of the background check.
-Negative or flagged results will exclude the student from clinical placement until which time the matter may be investigated or resolved on a case-by-case basis.
+Negative or flagged results will

-- 9. In the event a student is denied clinical placement due to unsatisfactory results on the background check, the program outcomes cannot be met and the student will be denied progression in the nursing program. - 10.
+- exclude the student from clinical placement until which time the matter may be investigated or resolved. - 9.
+In the event a student is denied clinical placement due to unsatisfactory results on the background check, the program outcomes cannot be met and the student will be denied progression in the nursing program. - 10.
 The student may appeal the decision to deny clinical placement through the established grievance procedure outlined in the CWC Student Handbook.